AtlasL1/AtlasL1/README.md

 ### Discord User

 Feel free to reach out to me through Discord, by clicking on the image or adding me through my user ID!
+But first, do clarify that you reached out to me through here.

 <a href="https://discord.com/users/860794014764105729/"> <img src="348386669_567219445489426_3421999298237115912_n.jpg" alt="My Discord profile" width="400"></a>